Careers360 Logo

 The question paper for the B.Sc Nursing Entrance exam includes questions from physics, chemistry, biology, English and General knowledge.
 Going through the previous year's B.Sc nursing entrance exam questions is one of the best ways to prepare.
 The questions for the B.Sc nursing entrance exam will give you an idea of how the actual exam looks and help you focus on what is important.
 Solving the questions regularly can improve your speed, accuracy and confidence.

-To help you prepare better, here are some previous entrance exam questions from various top institutes that conduct the exam across the country.
+To help you prepare better for the BSc nursing entrance exam 2026, here are some previous entrance exam questions from various top institutes that conduct the exam across the country.
 The questions will give you an idea about the exam pattern and commonly asked topics.

 Question 1.
 What is the function of haemoglobin in blood?